indirectDirectEnumeration69/SERVER-SOCKETBOT-COMMS-TO-CLIENT/SocketBot/README.md

 # SocketBot

-Communicates with the client software between buffers and netowkr data formatting to a listener and reciever through threaded sockets
+Communicates with the client software between buffers and network data formatting to a listener and reciever through threaded sockets

+Need to fix and enhance(reliability of success:
+-
+_

+Handling and catching logical issues for permanent upkeep of functionality:
+-
+-